 You can hop on a Metrobus or take advantage of Amtrak’s headquarters–Union Station.
 However, the nation’s capital is a walkable city, so you could probably get everywhere on foot or two wheels (think bikes and scooters).
 If this is not feasible, you can easily rent a car for your excursion.

-Travel Tips Washington, DC
+Travel Tips for Visiting Washington, DC

 Washington, DC, is the capital of the United States.
 As such, it is the epicenter of many businesses and cultural activities.
 Everything worth seeing is so close to each other.
 However, it is to your advantage to follow some travel tips.